3

 • "penalties varied based on the social class"

-Why others are wrong: B (Not stated.), C (Being old is not a 'limitation.'), D (It's clearly ancient and different.).
+Why others are wrong: A (This option is incorrect.), C (Being old is not a 'limitation.'), D (It's clearly ancient and different.).